 We remain committed to our long-term goal of achieving 100% reuse of recycled water by 2030.
-This ambitious target was set out in our Strategy 2030 document, which described our intent to meet the challenges and opportunities of the future by moving from simply being a utility service provider to an enabler of regional prosperity.
+This ambitious target was set out in our Strategy 2030 document.

 We will continue to pursue large-scale opportunities for the productive use of recycled water, recognising that even with the actions proposed over the next five years, there remains a significant volume of recycled water (over 25,000 million litres/year) to reuse by 2030 if we are to reach our target.
 However, this is the nature of a stretch or ambitious target - even though it might be difficult to achieve, it still remains worthy of effort.